Total Numbers of Accepted Species

 Only full species counted; hybrids and infrasubspecific taxa (subspecies, varieties etc.) not included!

-Included: 6.850 currently recognized taxa of uncertain status, tagged as "provisionally accepted" - in average about 50% of them will later keep their status as accepted.
-Almost half of the provisionally accepted names (2.652) are microspecies in Rubus.
+Included: 6.876 currently recognized taxa of uncertain status, tagged as "provisionally accepted" - in average about 50% of them will later keep their status as accepted.
+Almost half of the provisionally accepted names (2.300) are - mostly French - microspecies in Rubus.

-Therefore between 352.000 and 357.000 (including microspecies) is the correct number of currently recognized higher plant species (past 1753), with about 500 - 1000 added each year.
+Therefore between 352.000 and 357.000 (including microspecies) is the correct number of currently recognized higher plant species (past 1753), increasing by about 1.500 - 2.000 each year (after subtraction of newly recognized synonymies).
 About +/- 10.000 tolerance exists, based on differing species concepts (lumping vs. splitting).
 The real number is probably closer to 352.000 because there still remain some doubtful taxa waiting to be synonymized.

 The total number of non-fossil, higher plant species - including the undescribed ones - will probably not exceed 400.000 by much.